 - · Accounting principles If feasible, use U.S. Generally Accepted Accounting Principles to complete Form BE-12 unless you are requested to do otherwise by a specific instruction.
-References in the instructions to Financial Accounting Standards Board Accounting Standards Codification Topics are referred to as "FASB ASC." - U.S. affiliate's 2017 fiscal year The affiliate's financial reporting year that had an ending date in calendar year 2017. - ALL U.S. business enterprises proceeding down each ownership chain whose voting securities are more than 50 percent owned by the U.S. business enterprise above.
-Consolidation rules are found in instruction IV.2 starting on page 22.
+References in the instructions to Financial Accounting Standards Board Accounting Standards Codification Topics are referred to as "FASB ASC." - Consolidated reporting A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including in the consolidation ALL U.S. business enterprises proceeding down each ownership chain whose voting securities are more than 50 percent owned by the U.S. business enterprise above.
+Consolidation rules are found in instruction IVC attains.